nasa/earthdata-hashdiff/README.md

 ## Features

+While the following section describes the overall features of `earthdata-hashdiff`, further detailed examples can be found in `docs/Using_earthdata-hashdiff.ipynb`.

 ### Generating hashed files

 JSON files that contain SHA 256 hash values for all variables and groups in